dreamengine/DECategories/README.md

 ## How It Works

 Below is a list of included categories and what they provide.
+UIView, UINib, and UIViewController instantiation have particularly useful conveniences.

 ### NSData+DEImageMimeType